ro8inmorgan/minui-pico-8-pak/README.md

 ## Installation

-> [!IMPORTANT]
+> [!NOTE]
 > This emulator pack requires a paid copy of Pico-8.
 Please purchase this from [the official Pico-8 page](https://www.lexaloffle.com/pico-8.php).
 No Pico-8 binaries will be provided otherwise.

-1. Mount your MinUI SD card.
+To being, make sure your MinUI SD card is mounted.

+### Installing the Emulator

-2. Download the latest release from Github.
+1. Download the latest release from Github.
 It will be named `PICO.pak.zip`.
-3. Copy the zip file to `/Emus/$PLATFORM/PICO.pak.zip`.
+2. Copy the zip file to `/Emus/$PLATFORM/PICO.pak.zip`.
-4. Extract the zip in place, then delete the zip file.
+3. Extract the zip in place, then delete the zip file.
-5. Confirm that there is a `/Emus/$PLATFORM/N64.pak/launch.sh` file on your SD card.
+4. Confirm that there is a `/Emus/$PLATFORM/PICO.pak/launch.sh` file on your SD card.

-6. Create a folder at `/Roms/Pico-8 (PICO)` and place your roms in this directory.
+### Installing the BIOS

+> [!IMPORTANT]
+> This step is required or the Pico-8 emulator will fail to load.

-7. Download the `Raspberry PI` Pico-8 zip.
-As of this time of writing, it will be `pico-8_0.2.6b_raspi.zip`, available from the Lexaloffle site.
+1. Download the `Raspberry PI` Pico-8 zip.
+As of this time of writing, it will be `pico-8_0.2.6b_raspi.zip`, available from the [Lexaloffle site](https://www.lexaloffle.com/pico-8.php).
-8. Extract the `pico-8_0.2.6b_raspi.zip` zip and place the `pico8`, `pico8_64`, and `pico8.dat` in the `/Bios/PICO` folder on your SD card.
+2. Extract the `pico-8_0.2.6b_raspi.zip` zip and place the `pico8`, `pico8_64`, and `pico8.dat` in the `/Bios/PICO` folder on your SD card.

+### Downloading Roms

+1. Create a folder at `/Roms/Pico-8 (PICO)`
+2. Create an empty file named `Splore.png` in `/Roms/Pico-8 (PICO)` for Splore support.
+3. Place your roms in this directory.
+  1. See [this itch.io link](https://itch.io/games/downloadable/free/tag-pico-8) for free downloadable Pico-8 games.

+### Finishing up

-9. Unmount your SD Card and insert it into your MinUI device.
+1. Unmount your SD Card
+2. Insert it into your MinUI device.

 ## Usage